Infrared absorption spectroscopy of a single polyatomic molecular ion: Introduction

 For molecular ions which repel each other, it is difficult to obtain a dense sample for performing efficient absorption spectroscopy and often requires techniques that are applicable to single molecules.
 Thus, it is common to investigate molecular ions through the secondary actions that occur when the molecule absorbs light, such as photodissociation~\cite{okumuraVibrationalPredissociationSpectroscopy1985,koelemeijVibrationalSpectroscopyMathrm2007,lohPrecisionSpectroscopyPolarized2013}, charge transfer~\cite{germannObservationElectricdipoleforbiddenInfrared2014}, fragmentation~\cite{schmidLeakOutSpectroscopyUniversal2022}, and inelastic collisions \cite{calvinSingleMoleculeInfrared2023,calvinRotationallyResolvedSpectroscopy2025}.
-In contrast to these methods, which often perturb the molecular state or even destroy the molecular ions, recent efforts have been made to utilize quantum logic spectroscopy for detecting the state of the molecular ion via a co-trapped atomic ion in a non-demolition fashion~\cite{wolfNondestructiveStateDetection2016,sinhalQuantumnondemolitionStateDetection2020, chouPreparationCoherentManipulation2017,holzapfelQuantumControlSingle2025}.
+In contrast to these methods, which often perturb the molecular state or even destroy the molecular ions, recent efforts have been made to utilize quantum logic spectroscopy for detecting the state of the molecular ion via a co-trapped atomic ion in a non-destructive fashion~\cite{wolfNondestructiveStateDetection2016,sinhalQuantumnondemolitionStateDetection2020, chouPreparationCoherentManipulation2017,holzapfelQuantumControlSingle2025}.
 Quantum logic spectroscopy enables spectroscopy on intramolecular transitions by monitoring the state of the system and its changes due to interaction with light~\cite{chouFrequencycombSpectroscopyPure2020,sinhalQuantumnondemolitionStateDetection2020}.
-To date, these experiments are limited to molecular species with relatively simple internal structure and are predominantly applied to diatomic molecules, due to the requirement of high-fidelity molecular state preparation.
+To date, these experiments are limited to molecular species with relatively simple internal structure and are predominantly applied to diatomic molecules.

 We utilize the same principle of quantum logic spectroscopy, probing the light-molecule interaction via a co-trapped atom, but we choose to detect photon absorption events directly via the recoil that a single absorbed photon exerts on the molecule.
 This detection technique is known as recoil spectroscopy and has been applied to study atomic transitions~\cite{hempelEntanglementenhancedDetectionSinglephoton2013,wanPrecisionSpectroscopyPhotonrecoil2014}.
 Similar to traditional quantum logic spectroscopy experiments, the molecular ion is co-trapped with an atomic ion on which the recoil can be read out, as sketched in Figure~\ref{fig:fig1}.
 The recoil is transferred onto the atom via the Coulomb interaction, which couples the external motion of both trapped ions.
 The quantum state of the atom's motion can then be mapped onto its electronic states and read out using quantum information processing techniques~\cite{winelandExperimentalIssuesCoherent1998}.